nizamiza/self-balancing-trees/README.md

 where `bfactor` stands for *balance factor*.

 Insertion operation of the AVL tree is similar to one of regular binary search tree.
 Simple recursive traversal will do the trick.
-Important bit comes after the fact of insertion, which is rebalancing tree.
+Important bit comes after the fact of insertion, which is the rebalancing of tree.

 Each time we insert a new node, we calculate balance factor of that node, and if it is not **-1**, **0**, or **1**, then we need to rebalance our tree.
 This can be done with node rotation operations, such as *left rotation*, and *right rotation*.